david-beauchesne/ThesePhD/chapitre4/chap4.md

 Current initiatives facilitate the data gathering process by assembling, organizing and sharing environmental knowledge, such as the Ocean Biogeographic Information System [OBIS; @obis2020] for biotic data and Bio-ORACLE [@assis2018] for abiotic data.
 However, equivalent platforms for drivers have largely focused on single drivers (*e.g.*, Global Fishing Watch) and platforms collating data-based indicators and knowledge on multiple drivers in a comparable and interoperable way remain conspicuously missing [but see @halpern2015].
 This is in spite of integrated management and assessment approaches requiring efficient data reporting, standardized data management practices, and tools tailored to the study of the effects of multiple drivers [@dafforn2016; @stock2018].

 The main goal of this study is to characterize the distribution and intensity of drivers in the St. Lawrence System.
 More specifically, our objectives are to: (1) identify areas of high cumulative exposure to drivers and (2) characterize areas with similar cumulative exposure profiles, *i.e.*, areas exposed to similar suites of co-occurring drivers.
 An additional objective emerged while addressing the main goal of this manuscript: sharing information about the distribution and intensity of drivers of environmental change in the St. Lawrence.
-We achieve this through the development of an open knowledge platform, eDrivers, that was designed to facilitate the widespread availability of driver characterization for holistic assessments and management approaches.
+We achieve this through the development of an open knowledge platform, *eDrivers*, that was designed to facilitate the widespread availability of driver characterization for holistic assessments and management approaches.
 Here, we present its guiding principles and accompanying tools.

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->